 Cardlytics Appoints Amit Gupta as Chief Operating Officer

-/EIN News/ -- ATLANTA, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Cardlytics (NASDAQ: CDLX), an advertising platform in banks’ digital channels, today announced the appointment of Amit Gupta as its Chief Operating Officer, reporting directly to Karim Temsamani, Chief Executive Officer.
+ATLANTA, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Cardlytics CDLX, an advertising platform in banks' digital channels, today announced the appointment of Amit Gupta as its Chief Operating Officer, reporting directly to Karim Temsamani, Chief Executive Officer.

 Effective today, Gupta will lead Cardlytics' overall operations, strategy, and business analytics, where he will closely align with sales, product, and engineering leadership to deliver an optimized platform that exceeds both advertiser and partner expectations.
 In addition, Gupta will serve as the general manager of Bridg, where Cardlytics can leverage his experience running and scaling businesses.
 Amit Jain, current CEO of Bridg, will work closely with Gupta as he transitions out of the business over the next several months.